teuben/teunix/docs/astronomy-on-ubuntu.md

   (acroread is pretty useless, libreoffice does open PDF files) xournal
   PDFtk   <-   pdftk-java
+Also useful to combine many PDFs into a single PDF.

 Does font substitution solve some of the importing of slides from PPT(x) to LibreOffice?

-    sudo apt install ttf-mscorefonts-installer but still i don't the all import calibri
+    sudo apt install ttf-mscorefonts-installer

+but still i don't the all import calibri

     mkdir ~/.fonts